recap-utr/arguegen/README.md

 ## Running

-- Install our NLP server and start it in a terminal session: <https://github.com/ReCAP-UTR/NLP>
+- Install the following NLP server and start it in a terminal session: <https://github.com/ReCAP-UTR/NLP>
 - Run the adaptation in another session:
   `poetry run python -m arguegen`